• Skip to primary navigation

 how to get perfume smell out of clothes pinterest image

-How to get Perfume Smell out of Clothes
+• How to get Perfume out of Dry Clean Only Clothing

 After you've washed your clothing, drying it outside in the sun can help further eliminate odors.
 Just be careful with coloured clothing as the sun can fade them.